Visperi/OsrsHelper/README.md

 - Add reactions (Bot will only react when subscribing or unsuscribing role Streams or tracking a player)

 # Todo
-- Fix timestamps to work in any timezone
+- [x] Fix timestamps to work in any timezone  Done.
+Timestamps are always in UTC now.
-- Translate the code into english
+- [] Translate the code into english
-- Make the code work without downloading finnish version
+- [] Make the code work without downloading finnish version
-- Make the prefix customizable
+- [] Make the prefix customizable
-- Custom welcome messages
+- [] Custom welcome messages
-- More server specific settings
+- [] More server specific settings

 ## Licence
 MIT License